-3.9.3.1 If a team withdraws after the registration deadline but before the draw is created, the entire team is removed, and the next team on the entry list is substituted into the draw, if applicable.
-If there is no waitlist, the player whose partner withdrew may enter with a new partner, but they are subject to the same selection criteria as all other teams, using the rankings and ratings of the new player and pairing.
+3.9.3.2 After the registration deadline but before the draw is created, if a team withdraws, the entire team is removed, and the next team on the wait list is substituted into the draw.
+If there is no waitlist, the player whose partner withdrew may enter with a new partner, but they are subject to the same selection and seeding criteria as all other teams, using the rankings and ratings of the new player and pairing.